Welcome Guest to Computer System Consulting!

 Other

 History: This well-known garden plant is probably one of the most useful of all herbs.
 Valuable as food, medicine, dye, and cosmetics.
 Known to India, arabic culture then to Grease.
-In use in europe ever since it arrived in Grease The botanical name comes form the Latin calendula or calends meaning 'throughout the months.
-Flowers from spring till late fall.
+In use in europe ever since it arrived in Grease The botanical name comes form the Latin calendula or calends meaning 'throughout the months. flowers from spring till late fall.

 URL: